The Phantom of the Opera: Singapore-raised star heads this worldwide hit

 However, The Phantom of the Opera does both better.
 Grace Roberts as Christine and Ben Forster as The Phantom gave exceptional performances.
 While its sets may not be as dynamic as those of Miss Saigon, they were perfect for this plotline.

 If I have one criticism, it’s of the pacing.
 One or two musical numbers (that shall remain unnamed) seem perhaps superfluous.
 Also, the sudden bloom of Christine’s relationship with Raoul is unconvincing, their childhood together notwithstanding.
-At a 150-minute runtime, both of these could be addressed.
+With the musical’s 150-minute runtime, both of these could be better addressed.

 Still, it’s hard not to understand why this Andrew Lloyd Webber’s superhit has been seen by over 160 million people and remains so popular with both newcomers and returning fans.
-An acquaintance shared a clip of her bawling her eyes out when the curtains fell.
-I did not do the same but I empathise.
+An acquaintance shared a clip of her bawling her eyes out when the curtains fell; I did not do the same but can empathise.

 The Phantom of the Opera plays at Sands Theatre till 22 Jun 2025.